The Shopworn Angel: Production

 The film underwent major personnel changes during its development stages.
 The directing assignment first went to Richard Thorpe, then Julien Duvivier, before Potter was given the task.
-Originally cast as Daisy Heath was Jean Harlow, who died before filming began.
+Jean Harlow was originally cast as Daisy Heath, but died before filming began.
 She initially was replaced by Joan Crawford, who then yielded the role to Rosalind Russell, before newly signed MGM contract player Sullavan finally came on board.
 Melvyn Douglas originally was signed to play Sam Bailey, but the role ultimately went to Walter Pidgeon.

 First-time screenwriter Salt had to adhere to the strict regulations of the Hays Code, which required him to dilute many of the sexually explicit elements of the preceding film versions of the story.
 This included transforming Daisy from a hard-edged chorus girl into a leading lady and Sam from her gangster lover into her wealthy, high society boyfriend.

 Although not deemed an official remake of The Shopworn Angel, the Paramount Pictures film That Kind of Woman (1959) shared a very similar plot.